harness/developer-hub/docs/security-testing-orchestration/use-sto/download-images-from-private-registry.md

    * `runner_registry_token`  — As needed

-   If you need to use a proxy server, you can also specify the following:
+   If you need to use a proxy server, you must also specify the following:

    * `http_proxy`	 —  The hostname and port to use for proxied HTTP requests.